Reckimus/Reckss-EliteAndScaling/README.md

 Launch the game; the plugin will generate EliteEnemyMod.cfg in BepInEx/config/.

 Users with Bepinex config manager can edit values directly in game!

+Still a few bugs but quite a few fixes
+Update: Added dynamic and Lerp scaling to smooth lower lvl gameplay while still offering a challenge for max levels.
+Grouping is highly recommended unless youre fully purple geared.
+Some elites will remain easy (aka grass spiders) while others will be near god like and are tiered/prepared for upcoming Raid geared players or full purple groups.
+Also hooked into the Consider Opponent mechanic so pressing C now also gives you npcs true LVL and HP. if you use Drizzlx's enemy lvl mod disable the overhead option and you shouldnt get any conflicting lvl information any more.